Form C Compliance: What Manufacturing Companies in India Must Know

 Recent Compliance Developments Manufacturers Should Know

 1. Departure Reporting Now EnforcedForeigners Regional Registration Offices (FRROs) in regions like Chennai, Pune, and Gurugram now require Form C filing at both check-in and check-out.
-If a guest stays in a factory guesthouse for just two days and no departure Form C is filed, it’s a violation.
+If a guest stays in a factory guesthouse for just two days and no departure Form C is filed, it’s a violation ( check 2025 update below).

 2. Employer’s Liability is RealAlthough the obligation lies with the accommodation provider, the FRRO may hold the company employing the foreign national accountable in case of non-compliance.
 This means plant HR or Admin may need to justify lapses, and visa renewals can be denied due to missing Form C records.